 This 5-minute check can save your splitboard season start

-Splitboard – Surface, edges & connecting elements
+Splitboard – Base, edges & connecting elements

 Edge: